 What better way to give back than having fun while doing it?

-- Time: TBA
+- Time: 09h00 to 11h00

-- What to bring: Sunblock, a hat, water (in a reusable bottle), and reusable gloves (like the ones you’d use for gardening or doing dishes)
+- What to bring: Weather-appropriate clothing, water (in a reusable bottle), reusable gloves (like the ones you’d use for gardening or doing dishes), and your enthusiasm.

-Aside from the obvious perks of doing a beach cleanup, Trash Bash also contributes to important scientific research by following the Dirty Dozen data collection method.
+Aside from the obvious perks of doing a cleanup, Trash Bash also contributes to important scientific research by following the Dirty Dozen data collection method.

 Attendees work together in groups and record everything collected, paying specific attention to the Dirty Dozen items.
 At the end of each cleanup, the data is collated and contributes to research tracking the different sources of marine litter.